operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

  ```

-- list database
+- List the database

 ```execute
 show databases;
 ```

-- exit the database.
+- Exit the database.

 ```execute